50% Voucher

 Case study: Successful application of a pilot study

-To illustrate the power of a pilot study in market research, let’s look at a specific case study where the use of a pilot study made all the difference.
+To illustrate the power of a pilot study in market research, let’s look at a specific short case study where the use of a pilot study made all the difference.

 Concrete situation